 sundial on the defensive wall The sundial, dated 1521, is one of the oldest preserved sundials in Styria.
 In 2000, it was restored and fitted with a pole that ensures the accurate reading of mass and prayer times.

 This church was first mentioned in 1188.
 It is originally a Romanesque three-aisled structure with a Gothic nave.
-Noteworthy inside the church is the miraculous image of the "Himmelsbergerin", a Gothic statue of the Virgin Mary from 1520 on the main altar.
-The parish church's external appearance is dominated by the massive five-storey tower topped by an onion dome.
-The cemetery was located around the parish church until 1819.
-Today, the square with the parish garden is located here, in which a cedar from the late 18th century grows.
+Of note inside the church is the miraculous image of the "Himmelsbergerin," a Gothic statue of the Virgin Mary from 1520 on the main altar.
+The parish church's exterior is dominated by a massive five-story tower topped by an onion dome.
+Until 1819, the cemetery was located around the parish church.
+Today, this square houses the rectory garden, which features a cedar tree from the late 18th century.

 The double church is still integrated into the walled churchyard, which protected the inhabitants from the raids of the Haiduks and Křiš (on the outer wall there is the aforementioned sundial).
 Since the building was completed in 1535, the double church has retained its current appearance.